-If your child is in the “I want to do the opposite of what I’m told” phase, telling them they’re going to a “photoshoot” where they “need to behave” might backfire.
+If your child is in the “I want to do the opposite of what I’m told” phase, telling them they’re going to a “photoshoot” where they “need to behave” can easily backfire.

-Instead of saying something like, “You need to listen to the photographer,” try reframing the experience:
+Instead of saying: “You need to listen to the photographer.”
+Try reframing the experience in a way that feels exciting and pressure-free:

-- For older kids, let them know it’s more like a fun family hangout where they get to play, be silly, and spend time together.
+For older kids, you can explain that it’s more like a fun family hangout where they get to play, be silly, and spend time together.

-Take a deep breath and treat the photoshoot like a chance to pause from your busy life.
+Take a deep breath and treat this family photo session like a chance to pause from your busy life.
 Forget the housework, work stress, or rigid expectations.
 Just enjoy the moment outdoors with your family.

 I found these mind prepareation really help my client enjoy their family sessions:

-- Avoid offering bribes like iPads or candy — this tells them the session is something unpleasant that they need to be “rewarded” for.
-Think of it this way: you don’t need to offer screen time to convince them to go to the playground, right?
-The family photo session should feel just as fun and natural.
+- Avoid offering bribes like iPads or candy; this tells them the session is something unpleasant that they need to be “rewarded” for.

 - Don’t expect your gallery to look exactly like someone else’s.
 You might see your friend’s family photos where their kids are sitting and smiling at the camera.
-But your kids might not like looking at the camera that way, and that’s okay.
-Let them be themselves.
+But your kids might not enjoy looking at the camera that way, and that’s okay.
+Let them be themselves, and ket your family photos be yours.

-As your Edmonton family photographer, I’m here to guide the flow — no pressure, no rigid posing, just fun, dynamic family time.
+As your Edmonton family photographer, I will guide the flow with no pressure, no rigid posing, just fun, dynamic family time.
 If I ever need help with your kids, I’ll let you know what to do.
-Don’t panic — even if they’re wild, we will still create beautiful photos.
+Don’t panic, even if they’re wild, we will still create beautiful photos.

-To keep their attention, we need to make the session dynamic and playful.
-That’s one reason I love offering natural family photography in Edmonton durinmg the summer — we can use the outdoor space for movement, games, and laughter.
+To keep your kids attention, we need to make the family session dynamic and playful.
+That’s one reason I love offering natural and story-telling family photography in Edmonton durinmg the summer.
+We can use the outdoor space for movement, games, and laughter.

 Here are a few fun ways to keep your child engaged: